 Why You Need a Business Plan for Your Daycare Business

 A business plan sets the stage for how you will operate your business and how you will get it running.
 A daycare is no different.
-Opening a daycare requires intensive planning, legal compliance, and an understanding your market.
+Opening a daycare requires intensive planning, legal compliance, and understanding of your market.

 Some are designed to recruit potential investors to your cause.
 Either way, you need a business plan to prepare you for the challenges and successes ahead.